jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   otherwise you might hit someone's head or the bed with your gown as you're reaching.
 Go in the same order every time.

+- **Watch the scrub tech.** Watch how they gown and glove people.
+There will come a time when they are busy and another surgeon wants to be gowned and gloved.
+Be ready to confidently step up to bat when that day comes.

+- **Learn to gown and glove yourself.** When things are busy, you can't always expect the scrub tech to help you gown and glove.
+If the scrub tech has bloody gloves, they need to get a fresh pair (ie. waste).
+Grab an unused area of table to setup your gown and gloves so you can do it all yourself.
+  Go very slow and deliberate so you don't contaminate.
+Scrub techs gown and glove themselves all the time; watch and learn.

 ## During surgery